ShagunDwivedi/TrackOnToo/README.md

 * Export Logs as a CSV (Asynchronous Task)
 * Log into Tracker
 * Daily Scheduled Reminders as mails
-* Sends Monthly Progress Report as mails
+* Sends Monthly Progress Report PDF as mails

 ## To-Do's

-* Send Monthly Progress Report as PDF
 * Add Import Option for Trackers and Logs
 * Improve UI / Add Animations for Tracker Review
+* Create trendline using frontend OR [fix](https://blog.lichter.io/posts/dynamic-images-vue-nuxt/) the image loading issue.